TeamShinkansen/docs/pages/hakchi/hakchi_install_mod.md

 When starting hakchi you will see it is offline.
 This is noted by the red circle in the lower left corner and the status of 'offline' next to it.
 {% include image.html file="offline.png"  alt="Jekyll" caption="Offline indicator" %}

-### 2. Kernel > Install / Repair
+### 2. Install the kernel
 For this step it doesnt' matter which system you have selected in under 'Current games collection' since the kernel is the same for all systems.

+From the hakchi main screen:
-Select Kernel > Instal / Repair
+Select Kernel > Install / Repair
 {% include image.html file="install_repair.png"  alt="Jekyll" caption="Kernel Install / Repair" %}

 You will be prompted with a confirmation screen, click "Yes"